boxabirds/agent-tools/README.md

 ### Value Beyond Tree-sitter

-While tree-sitter is an excellent parsing library, agent-tools adds significant value for AI workflows:
+While tree-sitter is an excellent parsing library, mcp-code-parser adds significant value for AI workflows:

 ### 1. **MCP Protocol Integration**
 The primary value is exposing tree-sitter's capabilities through the Model Context Protocol (MCP), making it accessible to MCP clients like Claude Desktop, Cursor, and Windsurf.
 Without this, these tools cannot use tree-sitter for code analysis.

 ### 2. **Intelligent AST Filtering**
 Raw tree-sitter output includes every syntactic element (parentheses, colons, keywords).
-Agent-tools filters this noise to show only semantically meaningful nodes:
+MCP Code Parser filters this noise to show only semantically meaningful nodes:
 - Functions, classes, and methods
 - Control flow structures
 - Important expressions